tonysneed/Demo.AspNetCore.EF6/Readme.md

     }
     ```

-10. Update the `Startup` ctor to set the "DataDirectory" for the current `AppDomain`.
+9. Update the `Startup` ctor to set the "DataDirectory" for the current `AppDomain`.

     ```csharp
-    public Startup(IHostingEnvironment env, IApplicationEnvironment appEnv)
+    public Startup(IHostingEnvironment env)
     {
         // Set up configuration sources.
         var builder = new ConfigurationBuilder()
+            .SetBasePath(env.ContentRootPath)
             .AddJsonFile("appsettings.json")
             .AddEnvironmentVariables();
         Configuration = builder.Build();

         // Set up data directory
-        string appRoot = appEnv.ApplicationBasePath;
-        AppDomain.CurrentDomain.SetData("DataDirectory", Path.Combine(appRoot, "App_Data"));
+        AppDomain.CurrentDomain.SetData("DataDirectory", Path.Combine(env.ContentRootPath, "App_Data"));
     }
     ```

-11. Register `SampleDbContext` with DI system by supplying a new instance of `SampleDbContext`
+10. Register `SampleDbContext` with DI system by supplying a new instance of `SampleDbContext`
     - Add the following code to the `ConfigureServices` method in `Startup`

     ```csharp